All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The lower side effect rates with sermorelin likely reflect its shorter half-life and more physiologic dosing approach.
 Clinical observations suggest most adverse effects are mild and self-limiting, with discontinuation rates below 5% in most case series (Walker et al., Anti-Aging Medicine, 2019).

 Both peptides carry theoretical risks associated with growth hormone elevation, including glucose intolerance and fluid retention.
-However, clinical studies have not documented significant increases in diabetes risk or cardiovascular events with either compound when used at recommended doses.
+But clinical studies haven't documented significant increases in diabetes risk or cardiovascular events with either compound when used at recommended doses.
 Patients with existing diabetes require closer monitoring, as both peptides may affect glucose metabolism through growth hormone's insulin-antagonistic effects.

 Long-term safety data remains limited for both compounds, particularly regarding cancer risk.
 Growth hormone's mitogenic properties raise theoretical concerns about tumor promotion, though no increased cancer incidence has been observed in available studies.
 Current recommendations include avoiding treatment in patients with active malignancy or strong family histories of growth hormone-sensitive tumors.